onejar99/programming-tutorial/tutorial-js-online/practices/practice2_checkPassword/README.md

-# Pracetice 2: Check Password
+# Practice 2: Check Password

 ## Requirements
 1. Two text fields which can be entered username and password.